PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 ``predict()`` with the other, and compute the prediction accuracy manually.
 However, a more convenient way is to let the classifier do this for us.
 Many objects in PyMVPA support a post-processing step that we can use to compute something from the actual results.
-The example below computes the *mean mismatch error* of classifier predictions and the *target* values stored in our dataset.
+The example below computes the *mismatch error* of classifier predictions and the *target* values stored in our dataset.
 To make this work, we do not call the classifier's ``predict()`` method anymore, but "call" the classifier directly with the test dataset.
 This is a very common usage pattern in PyMVPA that we shall see a lot over the